NelisW/my3D-Trium/building/Trium-build.md

 <img src="images/Cabristor-smoother.png" width="150"><img src="images/chinese-TL-smoothers.jpg" width="500">

 I constructed and installed a makeshift version of cabristor's diode solution.
 It's performance is not properly tested yet.
 The high current diodes are quite large and the three modules clutter the RAMPS board quite badly.
 At some  point I might move them elsewhere.
+After some hours of use I removed these again, perhaps I did not print slow enough.

 <img src="images/cabristor-smoother-built.jpg" width="450">